straticjs/gulp-attach-to-template/README.md

 2. Its usage is simpler
 3. It doesn't use [consolidate.js][3] and instead expects you to render templates yourself (this also means it pulls the template from the file stream instead of reading it directly, which is a \[admittedly widespread] [gulp antipattern][4])

 These items are a matter of personal preference, to varying degrees.
-Feel free to use `gulp-apply-template` if you think that style is more readable.
+Feel free to use `gulp-apply-template` if you think that style is more readable, although be aware that `gulp-apply-template` [appears to be unmaintained](https://github.com/straticjs/gulp-attach-to-template/issues/4).

 ## Installation